rajan-sc/password-manager/README.md

 2. **Save Password**: Enter the website name, email/username, and the generated password, then click "Add".
 3. **Validation**: If any fields are empty, you'll receive a prompt to fill them in.
 4. **Clipboard**: The generated password is automatically copied to your clipboard for easy pasting.

+## Note :
-Note : For exe file use case save the main.exe file along with the image and data file for working in same folder.
+For exe file use case save the main.exe file along with the image and data file for working in same folder.
+You can also create your own exe file using pyinstaller.